starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 ``default_dict_finalize()`` function
 ************************************

-Returns the squashed version of a ``default_dict_new`` dictionary.
+Returns the squashed version of a default dictionary.
 The function is used to remove the intermediate dictionary states.
-That is, if a dictionary has been populated with new elements and had values changed, this function
+All updates to the dictionary are sequentially applied and a new dictionary is returned with the final values.
+The value of ``default_value`` in the original call to ``default_dict_new()`` is checked ensure it matches that supplied in this function call.

 The function requires three explicit arguments:

 -   ``dict_accesses_start``, a pointer ``DictAccess*``, to the initial value of the dictionary.
 -   ``dict_accesses_end``, a pointer ``DictAccess*``, to the latest value of the dictionary.
--   ``default_value``, the default value specified whe this dictionary was created.
+-   ``default_value``, the default value specified when this dictionary was created.

 The function returns: